- Be female.

-- Females with a permanent address in Boone, Ogle, Stephenson, or Winnebago County;
+- Currently reside in Boone, Ogle, Stephenson, or Winnebago County.

-- An undergraduate sophomore or junior, or enrolled in a graduate program for the following year, at a four-year college, university, or graduate school; and
+- Be a current undergraduate sophomore or junior, at a four-year college or university, or enrolled in a graduate program for the upcoming school year.

-- Intend to teach math and/or science at the secondary level or major in nursing.
+- Intend to teach math and/or science at the high school level, or major in nursing.

 Robert (Bob) and Karen Harter both taught in the Rockford and Harlem Public School systems retiring in 1993 and 1994 respectively.
 Bob was science department head, taught junior high math and science at Lincoln Junior High in Rockford and tutored secondary math at Rockford University Learning Resource Center.
 Karen was an elementary teacher, district reading consultant, and Title 1 Director in the Harlem system as well as a math and reading diagnostician at Rockford University Learning Resource Center.
 She also volunteered in the Learning Resource Center office.